meacher0/CrystalM2-Installer/README.md

 - Set Client IP (Default: 127.0.0.1)

 ## Requirements
 This script is compiled using the NullSoft Scriptable Install System software and as such, is required to compile this script yourself.
-There are also some plugins required to prevent errors when comipling the installer binary, these are listed below.
+There are also some plugins required to prevent errors when compiling the installer binary, these are listed below.
 - The N.S.I.S. software is OpenSource and available to download at [SourceForge](https://nsis.sourceforge.io/Download)
 - You can also download the pre-compiled binary of this installer from the [Releases section](https://github.com/meacher0/CrystalM2-Installer/releases)